|

 Frequently Asked Questions

-Just like any procedure, there can be risks, however, they are extremely rare.
-Catheter ablation is performed by medical professionals in a hospital setting and the patient is heavily supervised the entire time; the safety of the patient is top priority.
+Like any procedure, catheter ablation can have risks.
+However, they are extremely rare.
+Medical professionals perform catheter ablation in a hospital setting, and the patient is heavily supervised the entire time; the patient's safety is a top priority.
 Cardiac ablations target only abnormal heart tissue.
 There is no significant impact on heart function.

-Atrial fibrillation or AFib usually is triggered by very rapid electrical impulses coming from the pulmonary veins.
+Rapid electrical impulses from the pulmonary veins usually trigger atrial fibrillation or AFib.
 These are veins coming from the lungs that drain into the left atrium.
-There is heart muscle type cells in those veins with different properties than the rest of the heart that allow such rapid electrical activity.
+Heart muscle-type cells in those veins with different properties than the rest of the heart allow such rapid electrical activity.
 When we ablate atrial fibrillation, we either burn or freeze around the openings of those pulmonary veins to make a firewall that keeps those impulses from irritating the heart.
 In many situations, that is all that is required.
-However, in more advanced atrial fibrillation, there may be ablation required in other areas.
+However, ablation may be needed in more advanced atrial fibrillation in other areas.

 AFib ablation is usually done with general anesthesia.
-Simple pulmonary vein isolation typically takes about two hours, but can go on significantly longer if additional ablation is required.
+Simple pulmonary vein isolation typically takes about two hours but can take significantly longer if additional ablation is required.

 In general, you can expect an 85% reduction in atrial fibrillation.
-This may be a complete elimination or just a reduction in the amount of atrial fibrillation.
-Recurrences can be due to triggers coming from outside the pulmonary veins or may be due to reconnection of the pulmonary vein muscle fibers to the left atrium.
-This can require a repeat ablation procedure depending on the severity of recurrence.
+This may be a complete elimination or just a drop in atrial fibrillation.
+Recurrences can be due to triggers from outside the pulmonary veins or to reconnection of the pulmonary vein muscle fibers to the left atrium.
+Depending on the severity of the recurrence, a repeat ablation procedure may be required.

-Major complications are rare, but can be serious.
-The most concerning are stroke, atrial esophageal fistula and death.
-Strokes are usually caused by blood clots in the heart, and therefore we prescribe anticoagulants around the time of ablation.
+Major complications are rare but can be serious.
+The most concerning are stroke, atrial esophageal fistula, and death.
+Blood clots usually cause strokes in the heart, and therefore, we prescribe anticoagulants around the time of ablation.
 A risk peculiar to atrial fibrillation ablation is damage to the esophagus, which passes directly behind the left atrium.
-In rare cases, a hole can form between the atrium and the esophagus which can be lethal.
-We therefore monitor the esophageal temperature during ablation and prescribe acid blockers afterwards to protect the esophagus.
+In rare cases, a hole can form between the atrium and the esophagus, which can be lethal.
+We, therefore, monitor the esophageal temperature during ablation and prescribe acid blockers afterward to protect the esophagus.

-Expect to stay overnight.
-You will be at bed rest for three hours after the ablation.
-You can be up and around after that, but avoid heavy exertion for one week.
-While we do the ablation to prevent atrial fibrillation, the actual ablation itself causes irritation and in the first week in particular it is not uncommon to have recurrences of irregular heartbeat or even atrial fibrillation.
-Depending on our risk assessment, we may or may not therefore prescribe an antiarrhythmic drug.
-It is common to have mild chest discomfort for the first 2 or 3 days.
-We frequently prescribe an anti-inflammatory medication such as prednisone to prevent this.
-We also treat with antacid therapy for 1 month to protect the esophagus.
-It is common to have some bruising at the puncture sites.
-Usually it is fairly local, but it can extend a good way down to the knee on occasion.
-That in and of itself is not alarming.
-Progressive pain or swelling at the puncture sites is more concerning as it could represent continued bleeding.
-Late onset of chest pain or pain on swallowing requires immediate attention to prevent atrial esophageal fistula.
+Plan to stay overnight.
+You'll rest for three hours after the ablation.
+You can move around afterward but avoid heavy exertion for a week.
+Ablation aims to prevent atrial fibrillation, yet it may irritate, leading to irregular heartbeat.
+Depending on risk assessment, we may prescribe an antiarrhythmic drug.
+Expect mild chest discomfort for 2-3 days, managed with anti-inflammatory meds.
+Antacid therapy is provided for a month to protect the esophagus.
+Bruising at the puncture sites is common, usually local, but can extend down to the knee occasionally.
+Progressive pain or swelling at the sites may indicate continued bleeding.
+Immediate attention is needed for late-onset chest pain or pain on swallowing to prevent atrial esophageal fistula.

 Have A Question?